ajeyanayk/Learning_and_Documentation/python_language/python_home/17_math.md

 		```print(y)``` //which returns the value 7.25 <br />
 		```print(z)``` //which returns the value 64

-*The Math Module- to perform Mathematical tasks on numbers, we can import math module.*

 **math.sqrt()** - this function returns the square root of the mentioned number inside the square bracket. <br />
 	*Eg*:	```import math``` <br />